Code-Institute-Submissions/Madscientist35-milestone-project-one-mhc-financial-services/README.md

 The contact page has two columns.
 The left column is the contact form where clients have to include their first name and surname, email, phone no and they will be provided a textbox to input a description of what they are seeking.
 All fields are marked with the ‘Required’ attribute.
 The right side is the contact information where clients can view the street address, phone no, email and google map.
 ### Footer
 The footer is located at the bottom of the page it will contain an additional navbar, contact information for company and copyright.
-It will also have details about who designed the page with a link to the designer’s homepage
+It will also have details about who designed the page with a link to the designer’s homepage.
 ## Features that have been implemented:

-•	Responsiveness on all device sizes & types
+•	Responsiveness on all device sizes & types.

-•	Interactive elements
+•	Interactive elements.

-•	Easy to use navigation on all screen sizes
+•	Easy to use navigation on all screen sizes.

-•	Scrolling navigation on services pages
+•	Scrolling navigation on services pages.

-•	Contact form
+•	Contact form.

-•	Attractive Responsive design
+•	Attractive Responsive design.

-•	Social media links
+•	Social media links.

-•	Google map API
+•	Google map API.
 ## Features that will be implemented in the future:
-•	Calendar
+•	Calendar.

-•	Consultation Booking form
+•	Consultation Booking form.

-•	Document Submission
+•	Document Submission.

-•	Live Chat
+•	Live Chat.

-•	Cookies Acceptance
+•	Cookies Acceptance.

 ## Testing
 I used the W3C Markup Validation and W3C CSS Validation Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 Also gitpod debug was used while writing code to check for errors.
 Google Chrome DevTools was also used to test different screen sizes and conflictions & errors in design.

-•	W3C Markup Validation
+•	W3C Markup Validation.

-•	W3C CSS Validation
+•	W3C CSS Validation.

-•	Gitpod Debug
+•	Gitpod Debug.

-•	Google Chrome DevTools
+•	Google Chrome DevTools.
 ## Deployment
 GitHub Pages
 The project was deployed to GitHub Pages using the following steps...